silbinarywolf/preferdiscretegpu/README.md

 # Prefer Discrete GPU

+**This is a CGo package**

-For laptops with multiple GPUs, its likely that applications won't launch using the discrete GPU on Windows, but rather than integrated GPU.
-This can lead to realtime applications like games under-performing by default.
+For laptops with multiple GPUs, its likely that applications won't launch using the discrete GPU on Windows, but rather the integrated GPU.
+This can lead to real-time applications like games under-performing by default, which is not the ideal user experience.